Blount Animals | Alabama

 Shelter Data

 The Animal Census Reporting Act (Alabama Code §§ 3-10) requires animal shelters to compile a monthly report of shelter data.
-The information below is from the Blount County shelter’s monthly reports.
+The data below is from the Blount County shelter’s monthly reports.

 Intake